How to politely ask for a payment with email samples

 Hello Mr. Jackson,

 According to our records, you have not paid off the amount of $350 for invoice #10430.
-The payment is one week late so I would be grateful if you looked into the matter and respond to this email.
+The outstanding payment is one week late, so I would be grateful if you looked into the matter and respond to this email.

 However, if, in the meantime, you have already settled the amount, please ignore this reminder.
-In the case that you have unintentionally lost or deleted the invoice, then you can find it attached in this email, for your convenience.
+In the case that you have unintentionally lost or deleted the invoice, then you can find it attached for your convenience.

 Step 4: Invoice #10430 is 30 days overdue

 A 30-day delay is far away from the limits of professionalism.
+So this is where knowing to politely ask for a payment truly pays off!
 Through this invoice overdue email, you will address your client with a stern but not rude tone.
 You should emphasize that they will be penalized according to your payment terms and conditions section.
 That section was part of the contract agreement you both had signed before you were assigned the project.
 Therefore, there can be no complaint about any late fees of subsequent actions you are legally entitled to take.

 Email Subject: Invoice #10430 is 30 days overdue